 Barristers at Essex Court Chambers are in independent practice at the Bar and each is registered with the Bar Standards Board of England and Wales.
 Details of the barristers’ registration with the Bar Standards Board are available on the Bar Standards Board website, which shows who has a current practising certificate and details of any disciplinary findings.
 Details of the barristers’ registration for VAT are available from the clerks.

-Barristers at Essex Court Chambers are subject to the Code of Conduct as set out in Part 2 of the Bar Standards Board Handbook, published on the Bar Standards Board website.
+Barristers at Essex Court Chambers are subject to the Code of Conduct as set out in Part 2 of the Bar Standards Board Handbook.

 Professional indemnity insurance